ALANVF/Star-lang-specification/revisions/major.md

+Revision #11:
+- Updated all examples.
+- Added new examples.

 Revision #10:
 - Type aliases now use `alias` instead of `type` because it's already used for generic type args.
 - Kind cases now use `has` to declare a case, rather than nothing at all.